 Bars suffered a ruptured Achilles tendon in July 2013 and missed the season.

 Bars played in eight games on defense and special teams.
 He missed the first two contests with a leg injury and made two tackles in the win over Navy to assist in Bill O'Brien's first career head coaching victory.
 Bars attained a 4.00 grade-point average during the 2012 fall semester.
 He was selected to the Capital One/CoSIDA Academic All-District® team and was an Academic All-Big Ten honoree for the second time.

 In his first season on the field, Bars saw playing time in 12 games and delivered one of the season's biggest special teams plays when he blocked an Illinois punt in the fourth quarter.
-After the block, the Nittany Lions kicked a field goal to pull within four points in the Leaders Division game Bars played a total of 97 snaps with a season-high 12 snaps each against Purdue, Nebraska and Wisconsin.
+After the block, the Nittany Lions kicked a field goal to pull within four points and won the Leaders Division game, 10-7, with a touchdown with less than 70 seconds to play to improve to 5-0 in the Big Ten at the time.
+Bars played a total of 97 snaps with a season-high 12 snaps each against Purdue, Nebraska and Wisconsin.
 He earned Academic All-Big Ten honors.

 2010 - Freshman Season

 Redshirt season.
 Bars compiled a perfect 4.00 grade-point average during the 2010 fall semester.

 A four-year starter for coach Dan McGugin at Montgomery Bell Academy, Bars was a Tennessee Sportswriters all-state selection in 2009.
 He was named to the Dandy Dozen as one of Tennessee's top 12 players.
 During his junior and senior campaigns, he combined for a total of 179 tackles, 11 sacks and four interceptions.
 Bars helped his squad to a state championship in 2007 and, as captain, led his team to a state runner-up finish in 2009.
 Bars also lettered in track and basketball.